bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/p1-2-1-al-ui-ovrview.md

 ---

-**_Autograha Live’s_** user interface includes the main workspace, settings interface and audio mode interface designed to help you work effectively.
+**_Autograha Live’s_** user interface includes the Workspace, settings interface and audio mode interface designed to help you work effectively.